-Several risk factors which may increase a baby’s likelihood of being born with this condition include:
+Several risk factors that may increase a baby’s likelihood of being born with this condition include

 - Family history of the condition

 - Exposure to substances such as alcohol or smoking during pregnancy